Earnestly/pkgbuilds/README.md

 Some of the packages contain personal changes and tweaks, they will be noted below along with ambigious packages.

 ### [dmenu-pango-imlib](https://github.com/Cloudef/dmenu-pango-imlib)
-Pango and imlib patches from Cloudef applied to dmenu allowing for proper unicode fallback and image generation.
+Pango and imlib patches from [Cloudef](https://github.com/Cloudef) applied to dmenu allowing for proper unicode fallback and image generation.

 ### gvim
 There were no sane vim/gvim PKGBUILDs available.
 This build uses Python 3 instead of Python 2, it disabled netbeans and gpm support.

+*Note: This doesn't include downstream configs and changes unlike [Arch's official](https://projects.archlinux.org/svntogit/packages.git/tree/trunk/archlinux.vim?h=packages/vim) package so make sure stuff like `nocompat` is set.*

 ### [hhpc](https://github.com/aktau/hhpc)
 Hides the mouse after a specified time, a maintained clone of [unclutter](http://unclutter.sourceforge.net/).